s0ber/histo/README.md

 ## Usage

-Let's say you have a widget, and this widget will push it's state to history, you can register history API support for this widget like this.
+Let's say you have a widget, and this widget will push it's states to history, you can register history API support for this widget in a very simple way.

 ```
 widget = Histo.addWidget({id: 'my_widget'})